zentrope/gobroker/readme.md

 The broker is embeddable, so I'd like to work out a testing strategy, which, I think, will teach me a lot more about Go.

+I want to develop decent enough tests so I can revise the broker down to something simpler, so this is as much about testing this kind of tcp client/server thing it is about Go or Brokers.

 ## Install